Juhyung-L/display_sdf_gazebo_tutorial/README.md

 The robot-state-publisher listens to the /joint_states topic published to by the joint-state-publisher and the robot model description in the urdf file and calculates the transforms between all the joints in the robot.
 The transform data is then published to the /tf topic.
 This is the transform data for transform from base_link to drivewhl_l_link.
 ![image](https://user-images.githubusercontent.com/102873080/235418943-5c8f095a-5a96-4e31-8d22-7e194483838c.png)
+- The transformation matrix is in the homogenous form

 # Robot localization package
 In real life, calculating the odometry of the robot from a single sensor type is not ideal.
 For example, calculating the odometry from the wheel encoders only could lead to inaccurate information overtime due to wheel slip.
 Consider the following scenario: the robot bumps into a wall and the wheels lose contact from the ground for a brief period of time.
 If the wheels are spinning while in the air, the odometry from the encoders will say that the robot moved while in reality it did not.
 Because of this, odometry is usually calculated by fusing the data from two or more different types of sensors.
 The fusion is usually done thorugh a variation of the Kalman Filter, which is what the robot localization package uses.
 The package takes in odometry information from two different types of sensors and uses the Extended Kalman Filter (ekf) to calculate a more reliable odometry information.
 In this project, the odometry information from /demo/odom and /demo/imu was fused to publish /accel/filtered and /odometry/filtered.